Danp2/au3WebDriver/README.md

 #### *Usage*

-Run [wd_demo.au3](https://github.com/Danp2/au3WebDriver/blob/master/wd_demo.au3) and select "DemoNavigation" to validate your installation.
+Run [wd_demo.au3](https://github.com/Danp2/au3WebDriver/blob/master/wd_demo.au3), choose your "Browser" from the dropdown and press the "Run Demo!" button that will perform the "DemoNavigation" demo to validate your installation.

 <details>
 <summary><i>Result example</i></summary>